Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Extended Analysis of Failure Mechanisms

 \subsection{Root-Cause Error Analysis}

 To understand the etiology of final failures in close-ended tasks, we isolate the \textit{root-cause error}, defined as the earliest step in the research trajectory that precipitates the final incorrect outcome.
-Following \cite{zhu2025llm}, we leverage an LLM to identify this critical pivot point by analyzing the full trajectory alongside the final answer.
+Following \cite{zhu2025llmagentsfaillearn}, we leverage an LLM to identify this critical pivot point through a two-stage detection workflow: